 Colors and Markings

-Black Phantom Tetras are schooling fish, so they do best in groups of at least six or more.
-They also do well with other tetras and look particularly striking when paired with the Red Phantom Tetra.
-Black Phantom Tetras are also compatible with other peaceful fish but can be threatened by more aggressive species.
+Black phantom tetras swim in large groups in the wild, so they do best in groups of at least eight or more in captivity.
+They also do well with other tetras and look particularly striking when paired with the red phantom tetra.
+Black phantoms are also compatible with other peaceful species but can be threatened by more aggressive fish.
 Some good options for tankmates include other live-bearing fish such as gouramis, danios, rasboras, or small, non-aggressive cichlids.
 Peaceful bottom-dwellers can also share their habitat.

 Black Phantom Tetra Habitat and Care

-Phantoms prefer a well-planted tank (particularly with floating plants), subdued lighting, and a dark substrate such as river sand.
+Phantoms prefer a well-planted tank (particularly floating plants), subdued lighting, and a dark substrate such as river sand.
 You may want to include some dried leaves and driftwood in the tank.
 Change the water frequently as they are sensitive to poor water quality.

-Black Phantom Tetras are a very active species, so they do best in a tank that is at least 20 inches long; while they can survive in a smaller tank, they do best in about 20 gallons.
-It's a good idea to have a tight fitting cover, as Black Phantom Tetras can and do jump.
-Water parameters are not critical and may be soft to hard, acidic to slightly alkaline, but water should be changed frequently.
+Black phantom tetras are a very active species, so they do best in a tank that is at least 40 inches in length.
+It's a good idea to have a tight-fitting cover, as black phantom tetras can and do jump.
+Water parameters are not critical and may be soft to hard, acidic to slightly alkaline.

-Black Phantoms are easy to please, and they will accept most foods.
-Give them a well-varied diet of fine flake and freeze-dried foods, as well as small live foods such as brine shrimp, to keep them in optimum health.
+Black phantoms are happy eaters, and they will accept most foods.
+Give them a varied diet of fine flake and freeze-dried foods, as well as small live foods such as brine shrimp, to keep them in optimum health.

 Breeding the Black Phantom Tetra

 Trigger spawning by lowering the pH to 5.5 and dropping the hardness of the water to 4 dGH.
-Peat filtration is the best method to achieve the desired water parameters.
-Males will engage in an elaborate courtship display that ends with the female releasing up to 300 eggs.
+Peat filtration is the best method to achieve the necessary water parameters.
+Males will engage in elaborate courtship fin displays that end with the female release and scattering of up to 300 eggs.

 Once the eggs have been laid, remove the breeding pair from the tank.
 Fry are very sensitive to light, so cover three sides of the tank with cardboard.
 Perfect water quality is essential to prevent fungal growth on the eggs of this species.
 Feed every few hours with very small commercially prepared fry food or freshly hatched brine shrimp.
-After 10 days, you can feed them finely crushed flake foods.
+After 10 days, feed finely crushed flake foods.
 Perform water changes at least once a week.